Mary Linwood: Last years and death

 Four years before her death in 1845, Mary's works were still exhibited in London.
 She worked with stitches of different lengths on a fabric made especially for her in Leicester, and had coarse linen tammy cloth prepared for her as well.
 Her long and short stitches looked like brush strokes, with silk for highlights.
 She inspired many amateurs in later years to copy her needlework techniques on a smaller scale.

 She embroidered her last piece when she was seventy-eight, although she lived to be ninety and worked as a school mistress until a year before her death.
 She never married and, according to the Greater Wigston Historical Society, was the last person in Leicester to use a Sedan chair.
 In 1845, during her annual visit to her Exhibition in London, Mary Linwood, by then regarded as the most celebrated needlewoman of her age, caught the flu and died.
 She was buried in St Margaret's Church, Leicester, a church she regularly attended.

 Her entire collection was dispersed at Christie's Auction House, after both the British Museum and House of Lords had earlier rejected her offer to donate her collection, the auctioned pieces were sold for sums far below those at which they had been valued a few years previously.

 Her tomb in Leicester, erected by friends refers to her skills adding a "lustre on her age, her country and her sex.

+An exhibition "Mary Linwood: Art, Stitch & Life" was displayed at Leicester Museum & Art Gallery, 13 September 2025 - 22 February 2026.